Welcome to the Maricopa County Parks and Recreation Department!

 Maricopa County is home to one of the largest regional parks systems in the nation with over 120,000 acres of open space parks that include hundreds of miles of trails, campgrounds, nature centers and the Desert Outdoor Environmental Learning Center at Lake Pleasant.

-Currently, there are 10 regional parks in the system which we're happy to report were visited by over 2.1 million people In 2013.
+Currently, there are 12 regional parks in the system which we're happy to report were visited by over 2.4 million people in 2018.
 Whether you're planning on hiking along a barrier-free trail, enjoying the scenic Sonoran Desert views on horseback, or peddling rigorously up a trail on a mountain bike, the parks offer a variety of opportunities for all types of users, ages and comfort levels.
 Best of all, Maricopa County's regional parks are all within a 45-minute drive from downtown Phoenix!
 Our pristine Sonoran Desert park system includes the following parks:

 - Adobe Dam Regional Park